mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 2](images/5-lab-satellite-nav-to-repos.png)

-Note the some of the pertinent repositiories highlighted in this screen.
-The repositiores on the right hand are those that the administorator has slected for use in his or her environement.
+Note the some of the pertinent repositories highlighted in this screen.
+The repositories on the right hand are those that the administrator has selected for use in his or her environment.
 Only content that is actually needed is selected and replicated locally.

 ![Satellite exploration 3](images/5-lab-satellite-repos.png)